Skip to main content

 Through the construction phase, Utilities Kingston staff works with the relining contractor to resolve issues due to unanticipated underground and site conditions, and with residents to address their concerns in order to alleviate any issues as quickly as possible.

-On top of being less disruptive, the low-dig cured-in-place-pipe (CIPP) lining technology reduces the road base and asphalt replacement costs when compared to conventional methods, and results in a joint-less, fully-structural replacement pipe located inside the existing pipe.
+On top of being less disruptive, the low-dig cured-in-place-pipe (CIPP) lining technology reduces the road base and asphalt replacement costs when compared to conventional methods, and results in a joint-less, replacement pipe located inside the existing pipe.

 Scope of Work